pajlada/dataconnector/docs/docs/pse-lookup.md

 slug: /pse-lookup
 ---

-## How do I import Coinbase data to Google Sheets?
+## How do I import Philippine Stock Exchange data to Google Sheets?

 PSE Lookup is a personal project and not affiliated with the Philippine Stock Exchange.
 The goal of the tool is to make downloading of Philippine Stock Exchange historical data readily available to the public.
 A project created out of frustration when searching for historical data myself.